Everything2

 "Would you like to meet a ghost?"

-Known alternately as Kairo, Pulse is one of the films at that is often cited as the forefront of the modern East Asian horror trend.
+Known alternately as Kairo, Pulse is one of the films that is often cited as being a pinnacle of the modern East Asian horror trend.
 Already well known for Cure (aka Kyua) Kourei (aka Séance), and Charisma (aka Karisuma) this is probably director Kiyoshi Kurosawa's most acclaimed film and the one that has brought him the most attention in the West.

 Pulse follows two parallel stories: the first follows Michi Kudo (Kumiko Aso) and her co-workers at a small plant sales company as they deal with a series of strange disappearances while the other deals with Ryosuke Kawashima (Haruhiko Katô) a student of economics who is experiencing strange phenomena related to a mysterious web site.
 Both paths will eventually lead them to the same place, but with a different subtext that becomes more apparent when the philosophical themes are further explored.